 Law #2 – High Quality Testers Have High Response Rates

 You can have 100,000 testers on standby – but it doesn’t mean much to either your Customer Validation program or your stakeholders if only a tiny percentage of those users are active and responsive to your participation requests.
-Even a large, high-profile tester community will see inconsistent recruitment rates, declining participation, and subpar feedback if you aren’t taking strategic measures to reach a relevant, engaged audience.
+Even large, high-profile tester communities will see inconsistent recruitment rates, declining participation, and subpar feedback if you aren’t taking strategic measures to reach a relevant, engaged audience.

 Working smarter means devoting your energy toward building a community of high-quality, targeted testers you can rely on when it comes time to recruit for new project opportunities.
 A small community of active, passionate testers is more valuable than a disengaged community ten times its size.
 It’s the “ideal testers” – what we call targeted, enthusiastic strangers – that will make your recruitments easier and faster, who will stay engaged throughout the duration of your test, and who’ll provide the useful feedback you need to make insightful product recommendations.

 Law #3 – Time You Spend Cultivating Your Tester Community is Returned by Tester Enthusiasm